Narcisse & Antonia Rigaud: Survivors of the Champ d’Asile

 Once Lallemand reached Galveston in March 1818, the group headed up the Trinity River to the present location of Moss Bluff, south of Liberty.
 Some of the men went by boat with Lallemand; this group also carried the provisions.
 The bulk of the force, under Rigaud’s command, took an overland route.
 Lallemand’s party got lost in the wetlands and took six days to arrive.
 Rigaud’s men, who had only three days’ rations, went hungry.
 Food shortages continued over the next two months, until Lallemand worked out a reliable system for bringing food up from Galveston.

-Apart from low rations, the colonists had to contend with sickness, Indian raids and fighting amongst themselves.
+Apart from low rations, the colonists had to contend with sickness, raids by Native Americans, and fighting amongst themselves.
 They also contended with Charles Lallemand’s harsh discipline as they attempted to build a military fort.
 General Rigaud was second in command.
 It was said of him:

 General Rigaud, although of advanced age, gave way in nothing to the young men.
 He was to be seen with pick and spade in hand, never losing a moment and regularizing the work of each one.
 (2)